 Each and every jar that you process, receive as a gift or buy from an arts and crafts vendor should be properly labeled with information that gives you the name of the product, the processing method used — either boiling water bath or pressure canner — and the date that the item was processed.
 Without this information you are unable to determine how safe the product is to use so why take a chance?
 The jars should be properly sealed (lid should be absolutely flat) and they should be cleaned.
 Wipe them down before storing them, giving them as gifts or entering them in the Delaware State Fair.

-Page 2 of 3 - Home food preservation is a science and the recipes that can be trusted from the sites mentioned above should not be altered in terms of the amounts of sugar, acid (vinegar or lemon juice) or processing method that the recipe calls for.
+Home food preservation is a science and the recipes that can be trusted from the sites mentioned above should not be altered in terms of the amounts of sugar, acid (vinegar or lemon juice) or processing method that the recipe calls for.
 IF a recipe calls for lemon juice, you should use commercially processed pure lemon juice.
 The acid in fresh lemons varies according to the type of lemon that is currently in season so why take a chance.
 You can season your recipes to suit your taste by adjusting the amounts of spices but don’t play around with the basic formula.

 In order to have products for judges to use in practice judging, I’ve been busy in our kitchen (with help from Spicer, of course).
 I’m sharing with you recipes that the judges deemed to be Blue-Ribbon worthy.
 Check the websites above and have fun in your kitchen.
 Remember, too, that you want to use the very freshest, unblemished veggies or fruits that you can get or use frozen, unsweetened fruit as I did with the cranberries.

 (adapted from "Blue ribbon preserves" by Linda Amendt)

 2 1/2 pounds 4-inch baby carrots, trimmed and peeled